-If you are looking for things to do in Cleethorpes or want to know what’s at Cleethorpes for a day out or a holiday then please read on.
-We bring you all the information about Cleethorpes and what to do in Cleethorpes so you and your children will never get bored.
+If you are looking for things to do in Cleethorpes or want to know what’s the best attractions Cleethorpes has to offer for a day out or a holiday then please read on.
+We bring you all the information about Cleethorpes attractions and what to do in Cleethorpes so you and your children will never get bored.

 Cleethorpes Light Coast Railway

-When looking for Cleethorpes things to do for kids the Cleethorpes Light Coast Railway is a great place to start.
+When looking for Cleethorpes attractions for kids the Cleethorpes Light Coast Railway is a great place to start.
 The Light Coast Railway is a great attraction for all the family which continues to receive positive reviews on Cleethorpes Trip Advisor.
 With all the positive reviews it has been rated as the number one Tourist Attraction in North East Lincolnshire on the Trip Advisor rating site.

 Cleethorpes Coast Light Railway which has three stations, Kingsway, Lakeside, and Humberston Station is one of the oldest miniature railways in the country.
 Its one of the best tourist attractions Cleethorpes has to offer for young and old.
 Just sit back and enjoy the four mile journey.